Internships and careers at the Baptist Joint Committee

 Since 2006, graduate students at Wake Forest University School of Divinity in Winston-Salem, N.C., have the opportunity to apply for the Moyers Scholar program, which entitles one recipient per year to a semester internship at the BJC in Washington, D.C.
 In July 2005, James and Marilyn Dunn donated $100,000 to the endowment fund, and their gift is managed by the Wake Forest University School of Divinity with the proceeds going to the scholar program at the BJC.

-The Communications Associate works alongside the Director of Communications in implementing the strategic communications program of the Baptist Joint Committee for Religious Liberty to convey the importance of religious liberty for all people and the separation of church and state.
+The mission of the Associate Director of Communications is to expand the base of support for religious liberty by engaging key constituencies through traditional and digital media.
+The Associate Director works alongside the Director of Communications in developing and implementing the BJC’s strategic communications program to convey the importance of religious liberty for all people and the separation of church and state.

-- Create and prepare fliers, brochures, graphics and other materials that effectively communicate and increase understanding of religious liberty principles and church-state issues.
+- Create fliers, brochures, graphics and other materials that explain complicated and nuanced messages to increase understanding of religious liberty principles.

 - Develop dynamic multimedia content for websites, social media platforms and staff presentations.